 This is an introductory course to computer vision and computational photography.
 This course will explore four topics: 1) image feature detection, 2) image morphing, 3) image stitching, and 4) deep learning related to images.
 This course is intended to provide a hands-on experience with interesting things to do on images/pixels.View Full Course Description

 Introducing the fundamentals of cryptography and distributed systems that underpin modern blockchain platforms — including collision-resistant hash functions, digital signatures and classical consensus algorithms and examining the architecture of modern blockchain platforms, and develop tools to analyze and interact with them in Python.View Full Course Description

-Learn a broad range of statistical and computational tools to analyze large datasets through a solid foundation of data science, statistics and machine learning to make data-driven predictions via statistical modeling and inference.
-Using case studies and hands-on exercises, practice and increase data analysis skills using Python to extract meaningful information from large datasets.View Full Course Description
+In this course, students will learn a broad range of statistical and computational tools to analyze large datasets.
+This course provides a solid foundation of data science, statistics and machine learning to make data-driven predictions via statistical modeling and inference.
+Using case studies and hands-on exercises, the student will have the opportunity to practice and increase their data analysis skills using Python.
+The objective of these case studies is to identify and implement appropriate modeling and analysis techniques in order to extract meaningful information from large datasets.View Full Course Description

 The course covers the methodological foundations of data science, emphasizing basic concepts in statistics and learning theory, but also modern methodologies.
 Learning of distributions and their parameters.
 Testing of multiple hypotheses.
 Linear and nonlinear regression and prediction.
 Classification.
 Uncertainty quantification.
 Model validation.
 Clustering.
 Dimensionality reduction.
 Probably approximately correct (PAC) learning.
 Such theoretical concepts are further complemented by exemplar applications, case studies (datasets), and programming exercises (in Python) drawn from electrical engineering, computer science, the life sciences, finance, and social networks.View Full Course Description